Where's The Sun Cause I Can't See It // Music Video

 The Startover ...

-Matt Warmuth began playing music at the age of 14.
+Matt Wolf began playing music at the age of 14.
 He founded his first band, Kings are Better Queens, in his hometown of Wurzburg, Germany.

 When At the Farewell Party broke up, Matt participated in exchange study programs in Mississippi, Vancouver, and Austin.
 Overwhelmed by schoolwork and a bad breakup, Matt wrote and self-released an EP featuring the songs “On the Edge,” “Hey,” “Remember,” and “Life in Disorder.”

 In Austin, Matt answered a Craigslist ad for a roommate and met Paul Greenamyer, singer of glam-punk band Trashy And The Kid.
-Born and raised in San Diego, Paul had a photographic memory, got straight As in school, and was accepted to Brown University.
+Born and raised in San Diego, Paul got straight As in school and was attended Brown University.

-While he was attending Brown, Paul’s mother committed suicide.
-Paul realized at that point that he didn’t care about academia or the corporate world, despite being able to make the grades.
+While he was attending Brown, Paul’s mother died by suicide.
+In the wake of this tragedy, Paul realized that he didn’t care about academia or the corporate world.
 He graduated with an expensive degree that he had no interest in using, getting by as a freelance writer and starting bands in his spare time.

-He crashed in Paul’s apartment again for a few months and showed him new songs “Shut Up,” “Let Me Go,” and “Even If I …” Once again in need of a creative outlet, Matt wanted to form a new band with these songs as the seed.
+He crashed in Paul’s apartment again for a few months and showed him demos for new songs “Shut Up,” “Let Me Go,” and “Even If I …” Once again in need of a creative outlet, Matt wanted to form a new band with these songs as the seed, along with his earlier self-releaded EP.
 He asked Paul if he would play guitar and sing background vocals.

 Paul enthusiastically agreed.
 He regularly attended the monthly pop-punk dance party Jimmy Eat Wednesday and witnessed the demand and passion for this rock and roll niche, his own included.

-Matt put out a Craigslist ad looking for like-minded musicians and was contacted by bassist Patrick McCrea and guitarist Matt Bise.
+Matt put out a Craigslist ad looking for like-minded musicians and was contacted by guitarist Matt Bise.

 The second Matt to join Halfway Atlantic, Matt Bise first picked up a guitar in high school to satisfy his love for metal and metalcore.
 He spiced up his upbringing in the Bible Belt of Virginia by joining metalcore bands, playing as fast and heavy as possible.